Felony DUI Defense Attorneys in Fresno

-- A fourth DUI within a 10 year period will be charged as a felony DUI.
+- A fourth DUI within 10 years will be charged as a felony DUI.

 Bodily Injury Felony DUI

-- the injury was caused by the traffic violation or neglected duty imposed by law.
+- committed a traffic violation or neglected your duty imposed by law, resulting in bodily injury

 Felony DUI Penalties California

 Penalties for a felony DUI are very serious, and potentially very costly to your future and career.
 A felony DUI may result in a minimum jail sentence of 180 days, or even state prison for a minimum sentence.
 Fines may reach $3,000 and your driver's license may be revoked.

 A felony DUI may also require extended alcohol/DUI education in a state-approved program.
 Depending on the facts of your case, the program may consist of 30 months of counseling, alcohol and drug education, regular interviews and community service.
 In addition, you will have to cover the cost of the education program, which may cost over $1,000.

 Insurance Costs After Felony DUI